Tokenized Asset Issuer Backed to Offer Crypto RWAs in LatAm with eNor Securities

 Tokenized asset issuer Backed has partnered with Latin American exchange eNor Securities to offer tokenized real-world assets (RWAs) to retail investors in that region, Backed said on Tuesday.

-Through the partnership, Backed will offer its bTokens on the platform of eNor Securities, which claims to be a fully regulated exchange based in El Salvador.
+Through the partnership, Backed will offer its bTokens on the platform of eNor Securities, a fully regulated exchange based in El Salvador.
 In this country, the company has already worked on a $100 million public offering of a soybean-backed digital token created by e-Grains, a digital assets issuer for agricultural commodities.

 “This collaboration signifies a major step forward in making tokenized securities accessible to a wider audience,” said Bernardo Quintao, Head of Business Development at Backed, in a statement.